badrshs/Website-Downloader/README.md

 # Website-Downloader
 This script will work only on ubunto
 - you need to install zip on ubunto

+apt-get update
+apt-get install zip unzip

-- you have to give the right permision to your files and folder
+- you have to give the right permision to your files and base folder